 If the crop is soybeans no further preparation is needed after harvesting.

 Smothering is effective if done for a couple of years.
 The smothering material can be anything solid.
 Resist using synthetic carpet scraps as they may leech chemicals into the soil.

 If the crop is alfalfa, it must be herbicided.
 Alfalfa is a perennial and it can be persistent.
 Once the last cutting is taken and while it continues photosynthesizing, herbicide it.
 If necessary, plant a winter cover crop to prevent erosion during the spring thaw.
 The following year, kill off any remaining alfalfa and keep the field weed free until planting time.
 Another option with alfalfa is to put corn or soybeans in this field and plant in winter after the harvest.

 If you don’t want to crop the land, use a general herbicide, keeping the green killed off for a growing season.
 This would not be done in a remnant area or an area with remnant sod (meaning it was grazed heavily but never plowed).
 This technique is used when the land was previously cropped but is currently fallow.

-- After killing the vegetation, if there is substantial standing dead plant material, burning may be necessary.
+After killing the vegetation, if substantial standing dead plant material remains, burning may be necessary.
 If the dead plant material isn’t too much to prevent seed-to-soil contact, mowing is sufficient and advantageous.

 Planting with snow on the ground is beneficial but not necessary.
 When hand sowing, the white background provides a contrast to the dark seeds and sawdust making it easy to see where the seed is tossed and equally easy to see where seed wasn’t tossed!
 If the forecast is for sunny skies, the dark seeds collect solar heat and “melt” into the snow.
 Cloudy days leave the seeds exposed and prone to bird predation.
 Ah yes, we’ve had that experience!